Last Amended July 2016

 Section 3: A Registered Member is defined as a Voting Member in attendance at a convention, who has been a Voting Member for at least ninety days prior to the convening of the convention and who has paid the registration fee.

 Section 5: At least ninety days before the convening of a convention, the President, with the approval of the Board of Directors, shall appoint three coordinators to plan and execute convention activities.
-These shall be a Constitution and Bylaws Amendment Coordinator, a statement of Objectives Amendment Coordinator, and a Convention Planning Coordinator.
+These shall be a Constitution and Bylaws Amendment Coordinator, a statement of Policy Amendment Coordinator, and a Convention Planning Coordinator.
 The duties of these coordinators shall be as specified in the Bylaws.

 Section 6: Every Registered Member may become a Registered Delegate by and only by signing the statement, “I intend to be present for the debate and voting on proposed amendments to the Statement of Principles.”